 If you are disabled and unable to support yourself or your family financially, you may be entitled to Social Security disability benefits.
 While being unable to work may be stressful and scary, these payments provide you peace of mind and the income needed to take care of yourself and your family.

 If you have recently been approved for Social Security benefits, you may be wondering what you can spend your money on and whether there are any spending restrictions.
 Below, we discuss how you may spend your Social Security disability benefits, including if you are awarded Back Pay, and situations where a Representative Payee may be appointed.

 Types of Expenses and How to Spend Benefits

 Even though you really have no restrictions when it comes to how you spend your benefits, it’s important that you do so wisely.
-Before you spend your benefits on anything like luxury items, entertainment, getaways, you should always be sure that you take care of your bills and necessary monthly expenses before using the money for anything else.
+Before you spend your benefits on anything like luxury items, entertainment, and getaways, you should always be sure that you take care of your bills and necessary monthly expenses before using the money for anything else.
 This may include:

 - Mortgage or rent